- Marriage and Family Therapy (MFT) training can be completed in 2 years (~5 semesters) full-time.

 We support the advancement of social justice, democracy, and professional excellence.
 This philosophy is utilized in preparing knowledgeable and competent professional Marriage and Family Therapists who engage in counseling, consultation and other psychological practices from a relational perspective.
 The MFT profession in California provides many opportunities to become leaders in the field and to help shape the profession.

-The M.S. in Counseling with the MFT Option is a full-time, two-year program.
+The M.S. in Counseling with the MFT training is a full-time, 2 years (~5 semesters) program.
 Courses are offered in a defined cohort sequence during fall and spring terms, during the day, evening, and on some weekends.

 A "cohort" is a group of professionals who enter, move through, and graduate from the program in the same group, at the same time.
 Cohorts foster learning communities where students and marriage and family therapist trainees support each other.